 Normally, the profiler computes its information from all PC samples it receives, accumulating more and more information until you explicitly clear the profiling information.
 However, you can choose a time interval for which the profiler computes the PC samples.
-This function is supported by the I-jet and I-jet Trace in-circuit debugging probes, the JTAGjet debug probe, the J-Link probe, the J-Trace probe, the ST-LINK probe, and the TI XDS probe.
+This function is supported by the I-jet and I-jet Trace in-circuit debugging probes, the J-Link probe, the J-Trace probe, the ST-LINK probe, and the TI XDS probe.